rbt-lang/rbt-proto/doc/unfolding.rst

    * Relationship that associates every employee to their manager.

+   * Collection of all departments/all employees.

 .. slide:: Plural Relationships
    :level: 3

-   Consider a relationship:

-   *A department is associated with the respective employees.*
+   Consider a relationship: *Every employee is associated with their department.*

-   This is inverse to the arrow:
+   It is represented by arrow:

    .. math::

       \operatorname{department} : \operatorname{Empl}\to\operatorname{Dept}

-   What is the signature of this new relationship?
+   But we could also *invert* this relationship:

+   *A department is associated with the respective employees.*

+   Is there an arrow representing it?
+If so, what is its signature?
 Perhaps:

    .. math::